-Customer Relationship Management (CRM) is many different things, ranging from a strategy to software to a ticker symbol.
+Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

-We’ve cataloged a variety of perspectives on what CRM is based on how vendors and their customers interact with one another — and how software factors into user, management, and customer experiences.
+We’ve cataloged a variety of perspectives on ‘what CRM is’ based on how vendors and their customers interact with one another, as well as how software factors into user, management, and customer experiences.

-Companies invest in a system because they believe the positives will outweigh the negatives — translating into a positive return on investment.
+Companies invest in a system because they believe the benefits will outweigh the disadvantages, translating into a positive return on investment.

 But what are these opposing forces?
 We address that below with several sets of contradictory characteristics and outcomes.